-Finally, in the case of varieties that are not geometrically irreducible, we have a considerably weaker upper bound on the number of points.
-A variety is equidimensional if every irreducible component has the same dimension.
-In this setting, we have the following result due to Couvreur~\cite[Corollary 3.3]{C16}. \begin{lemma} If $X\subseteq\bP^n$ is an equidimensional projective variety over $\F_q$ of dimension $\ell\geq\frac{n}{2}$ and degree $d$, then
+\end{lemma} For varieties that are not geometrically irreducible, we will use a considerably weaker upper bound on the number of points.
+A variety is \emph{equidimensional} if every irreducible component has the same dimension.
+In this setting, we have a result due to Couvreur~\cite[Corollary 3.3]{C16}, which states the following in the case $\ell\geq n/2$. \begin{lemma} If $X\subseteq\bP^n$ is an equidimensional projective variety over $\F_q$ of dimension $\ell\geq\frac{n}{2}$ and degree $d$, then

 \end{lemma} In the special case $\ell=n-1$ this reduces to

 a result originally due to Serre \cite{S91} and proven independently by S\o rensen \cite{S94}.
 The only other special case we will need is $\ell=n-3$, in which case we have